rhysd/actionlint/docs/checks.md

 ```

 actionlint recognizes the following inputs as potentially untrusted and checks your inline scripts at `run:`.
 When they are used
-directly in a script, actionlint will report it as error.
+directly in a script, actionlint will report it as an error.

 - `github.event.issue.title`
 - `github.event.issue.body`